Skip to Content

 Journey of Discovery Undergraduate Research Contest

-The UB Libraries would like to know about your Journey of Discovery.
-In an essay (1000-1500 words) or video (15 minutes or less), tell us how a library resource, service, space, or person(s) challenged you in a way that changed the course of your original research project.
-Along with your essay or video, please include the research paper or project that resulted from this encounter.
+In a reflective essay (750-1000 words) or video (10 minutes or less), tell us how a library resource, service, space, or person(s) challenged you in a way that changed the course of your original research project.

 Some examples of eligible research projects include: